-Adair Barristers acts for representative plaintiff Brian Chapman in this pensioners’ class action which was recently certified against defendant trustees, administrators and actuaries alleged to have been negligent in the administration of the Eastern Canada Car Carriers Pension Plan.
+Adair Barristers acts for the representative plaintiff Brian Chapman in this pensioners’ class action which was recently certified against defendant trustees, administrators and actuaries alleged to have been negligent in the administration of the Eastern Canada Car Carriers Pension Plan.

 Onex v.
 American Home

 O.J.
 No. 767 (C.A.)

 Onex Corporation retained Geoff Adair who obtained judgment against Chartis (formerly American Home) for $15 million USD plus costs for failure to honour coverage under a directors’ and officers’ liability insurance policy.
 The Ontario Court of Appeal allowed an appeal, remitting the matter to the trial court.
 Onex Corporation through Adair Barristers has applied for the leave to appeal to the Supreme Court of Canada.